jenniesun/covid_forcasting/README.md

 ## Objective:
-Leveraging ML to forceast State (and county/region) level COVID-19 cases, deaths, and hospitalization.
+Leveraging ML to forecast State (and county/region) level COVID-19 cases, deaths, and hospitalization.

 ## Unit of Analysis:
 - number of COVID-19 cases / week